shaoservicenow/sapmodernizationlab/guidebook.md

 ## Goal

 In this lab, you will learn how ServiceNow Creator Workflows can help you to modernize ERP processes with the tools and functionalities available on the ServiceNow platform.
+Be prepared, there are no-code elements, as well as some basic scripting requirements in this lab, but not to worry, I'll be here to guide you through the process.

+You'll learn how the platform can be a catch-all for everything above SAP as a system of engagement and to fuel ERP modernization.

 ## Background